-Thank you SO much for reading along and I truly hopes this helps you!
+Thank you SO much for reading along and I truly hope this helps you!
 Please let me know if you have any questions in the comments.
 I would love to help you out if this is something you are struggling with.

-Some more resources and further reading:
+more resources and further reading:

 - If you are also dealing with Post-Birth Control Syndrome acne, read this guest post by a Nutritional Therapy Practitioner: 4 Major Ways to Support Your Body Naturally While Quitting Hormonal Birth Control

 - Body Unburdened Holistically Clear Course: My friend Nadia is a Nutritional Therapy Practitioner and has an extremely thorough 6-week online course that will help you get to the root cause of your acne.
 She teaches about the nutrition, diet, and hormonal causes of acne to help you heal from within.

 - Healthy Skin Glows Skin Rebalancing Protocol: An online course that will help you get your skin back in balance!
 Sara, the founder, is my friend and personal go-to resource for all things skincare.
 She’s so knowledgeable and I gained so much insight about my skin from this course.